Kainady: History

-In 1921, under the influence of the then member of Sree Moolam Popular Assembly, Pallithanam Luca Matthai Kainady church obtained a permission from the Travencore King to start St. Mary's School which is the main educational institution in Kainady.
+In 1921, under the influence of the then member of Sree Moolam Popular Assembly, Pallithanam Luca Matthai Kainady church obtained a permission from the Travancore King to establish St. Mary's School which is the main educational institution in Kainady.
 In 1960, this school was renamed as A.J John Memorial School in honour of the eminent Catholic leader and Chief minister A. J. John, Anaparambil.

-Renowned botanist Joseph Pallithanam belonged to this place.
-Social activist Thomas Pallithanam is also from Kainady.

 Nature

 Kainady is a very scenic place of Kerala amidst the back water paddy fields but blessed in many ways with water and road transports.
-This village is very much at the brink of Kuttandan Kayals but is very close and connected to Kottyam and Changanacherry towns.
+This village is very much at the brink of Kuttandan Kayals but is very close and connected to Kottayam and Changanacherry towns.